rjbs/rjbs.github.io/_posts/2024-01-28-the-great-infocom-replay-cutthroats.md

 tags  : ["games", "infocom-replay", "int-fiction"]
 ---
-I guess feel a *little* sheepish that I'm not really going to play much Seastalker.
+I guess feel a *little* sheepish that I'm not really going to play much Cutthroats.
 Maybe it's some kind of shame at quitting early that made me stop the replay ages ago.
 This is silly, though.
 I don't think the game is fun, and I don't really want to force myself to sit through it.